shermanloan/scejson-doc/doc/module-loan.md

 **Example - Request Envelope for Loan Module**

-The following example is a request for an equal payment loan with an advance of $1,000, interest will accrue at a 10% rate using an Actual/365 day U.S.
+The following example is a request for an equal payment loan with an advance of $1,000, interest will accrue at a 10% rate using an actual day / 365 U.S.
 Rule accrual method (code `320`), and with a repayment schedule of 12 monthly payments.
 The final payment will be adjusted for perfect amortization.